What to Do With Coffee Grounds ? Our Best Advices

 Many of us already put left-over coffee grounds in the compost bin with fruit and vegetable scraps.
 But did you know that coffee residue is actually an excellent compost activator?
-Earthworms are particularly fond of it!
+Rich in nitrogen, earthworms are particularly fond of it!
 It helps them digest and since they are sensitive to caffeine, it also makes them more active as they work on transforming organic matter into compost.

-And here’s an extra tip for all you budding gardeners… Your coffee grounds are also a great fertilizer.
-Since coffee is lightly acidic, it is ideal mixed with fresh soil at the bottom of your hydrangeas or tomato plants.
+And here’s an extra tip for all you budding gardeners: your coffee grounds are also a great fertilizer.
+Since coffee is lightly acidic, it is ideal to mix it with fresh soil at the bottom of your hydrangeas or tomato plants.
 Just be careful: in theory, only a handful of coffee grounds per kilogram of topsoil should be enough!
 Reapply once a month for outdoor plants, or once every two months for indoors ones.

 Coffee is also a very effective repellent.
 It can be used to protect against slugs, snails, caterpillars, ants, mosquitoes, fleas and even… cats!
 Should your furry friend happen to have a nasty habit of misbehaving in the garden, that is ;)

-Using coffee grounds gives your face a deep clean, rejuvenating your skin and unclogging your pores.
-All you need is some natural oil (olive, coconut or almond oil for example).
-Mix with coffee grounds and massage onto your face using gentle, circular motions.
-Just rinse with warm water afterwards.
-You can use this technique to wash your face every day.
-No more chemicals, less risks of allergic reactions… and the coffee grounds are also extremely gentle to your skin!
+Using used coffee grounds gives your face a deep clean, rejuvenating your skin and unclogging your pores.
+All you need is some natural oil (olive, coconut or almond oil for example):

 Who would have thought that this waste product (come on, let’s call a spade a spade…) could become a great cleaning product?
 I was as sceptical as anyone, but I decided to throw caution to the wind and tested it in my own home!